-The school will also include a hallmark of the Summit model: a multiweek Intersession program (held at different times of the year) that gives students the freedom to engage in a course, internship, or project that explores areas of interest or passion as well as investigate potential careers.
-During Intersession, Summit students work full time on courses ranging from digital arts and theater to robotics and community-service projects.
-At Denali, Intersession experiences will integrate with the development of the behaviors and dispositions they need to succeed in college, career, and life.
+Summit Denali also includes a hallmark of Summit’s model: an eight-week Expeditions program (held during intervals throughout the school year) that gives students the opportunity to engage in a course, internship, or project that explores areas of interest or passion as well as investigate potential careers.
+During Expeditions, Summit students work full-time on courses ranging from digital arts and theater to robotics and community-service projects.
+At Denali, Expeditions experiences will integrate with the development of the behaviors and dispositions they need to succeed in college, career, and life.

-Summit Denali is just one stop along a “College Ready Corridor” that Summit is building in California.
-The charter network currently operates four schools, with plans to open 10 more over the next decade to serve 6,000 students across Silicon Valley.
+Summit Denali is one of six Summit schools using this Next Generation School Model.
+The charter network plans to grow to serve 6,000 students through 14 schools.
 In all cases, lessons learned from individual models help refine and influence the entire cohort moving forward.